facebookexperimental/Recoil/docs/docs/api-reference/core/selector.md

 });
 ```

-This selector transforms the data, so needs to check if the incoming value is a `DefaultValue`.
+This selector transforms the data, so it needs to check if the incoming value is a `DefaultValue`.
 ```jsx
 const transformSelector = selector({
   key: 'TransformSelector',